 Full News Sources Guide: https://libguides.richmond.edu/newssources

-*Redeem a code and create an account using your UR email address to access the New York Times' website.
-Your account will be active for 26 weeks, after which you will need to repeat the process and redeem the code again.
-Note: If you have a current paid New York Times subscription, cancel your paid subscription, prior to redeeming the code and registering.
-Our subscription does NOT contain access to Games or Cooking.
+*Register for an account using your UR email address.
+If you've created an account before, click “Log in.”
+If you've never used the website before, click “Create Account.”
+Make sure to use your UR email address and follow the prompts.
+Note: If you have a current paid New York Times subscription, cancel your paid subscription, prior to registering.
 Once registered, you will have access to the New York Times articles from 1851-present.
 For the date range 1923-1980, users are limited to 5 accesses per day.
 Note: Web-only content is not linked in OneSearch.
 You must access the website directly for those articles.
 (New York Times)

 Read articles published on WSJ.com.
 Note: If you want to access WSJ using an app or via Google, create an individual account using your UR email address OR enter the email address in the app and send yourself a one-time passcode to login.
 The app does not redirect to the UR login screen, so you can't use your UR password.
 Note: Web-only content is not linked in OneSearch.
 You must access the website directly for those articles.
 (Dow Jones)